Raiders of the Lost Ark

 The same little confection you pinch like grapeshot

-is depicted on the cover of the octagonal box
+is shown there on the cover of the octagonal box

 in your other hand, undressed of its golden foil